samsmithnz/DotNetCensus/README.md

 `dotnet census [-d|--directory <DIRECTORY>] [-o|--owner <Owner or Organization>] [-r|--repo <REPO>] [-u|--user <USERNAME>] [-p|--password <PASSWORD>] [-f|--file <FILE>] [-t|--total] [-i|--inventory]`

-- `-d|--directory`: target directory to scan for .NET versions
+- `-d|--directory`: target directory to scan for .NET versions.
+When used with `-o`, is used to specify the temp location where the owner/organization repos are cloned.
+- `-o|--owner`: target GitHub owner or organization to scan all repos for .NET versions.
 - `-r|--repo`: target GitHub repo to scan for .NET versions
 - `-u|--user`: target GitHub username to scan for .NET versions.
 Required when using the repo or owner/organization options
 - `-p|--password`: target GitHub PAT Token to scan for .NET versions.
 Required when using the repo or owner/organization options
 - `-f|--file`: file path to output and save CSV data.
 - `-t|--total`: Add totals to results.
 Ignored when used with `-i|--inventory`
 - `-i|--inventory`: output inventory of all data (instead of the default aggregated summary)
-- `-o|--owner`: target GitHub owner or organization to scan all repos for .NET versions.
-Note that the `-d|--directory` option must also be used to specify the temp location where the owner/organization repos are cloned.

 ### To target a specific directory from anywhere, use the `-d` argument to specify a target directory:
 `dotnet census -d c:\users\me\desktop\repos`